History of Hotel Albrechtshof

-As one of two non-state regulated houses, it was also venue of all-German and international church conferences .
-In this context, highly respected church representatives stayed repeatedly in our House.
-One of them being the American Baptist minister and civil rights activist Martin Luther King, whose name the devotion chapel in the hotel's basement is bearing.
+As one of two houses not subject to state regulation, it was also the guarantor for the organisation of national and international church conferences - in this context, highly respected church representatives repeatedly visited our house, including the American Baptist preacher and civil rights activist Martin Luther King, whose name today bears the devotional chapel in the basement.

 Celebrating 100 years of Hotel Albrechtshof!

 The publication commemorating the 100th anniversary of Hotel Albrechtshof can be purchased for 10.95 Euros at our reception or by telephone +49 (0)30 30886-331.

 Anecdote from the past

 Interpretation by the Director of the City Mission Damrath (around 1950), once available in the "staff library of the Berlin City Mission", but now in the friendly greeting